nati-tewolde/online-store/README.md

-# Project Title
+# Online Store

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Online Store is a Java-based command-line application that simulates a simple shopping experience.
+It allows users to browse the store’s product catalog, search by product ID, and manage a virtual shopping cart.
+Users can add products, view their total cost, and check out to complete their purchase.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want the store's products to load as I open the application, so that I can immediately browse items for sale.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to view all the store's products in one place, so I can easily find products and add them to my cart.
+- As a user, I want to view all the products in my cart, so I can track my total spending and check out my items.
+- As a user, I want to check out all the products in my cart, so that I can purchase my chosen items.

 ## Setup